sst/sst/www/docs/constructs/api.md

 _Type_ : `string`, _defaults to_ `true`

 The authorization type for all the endpoints in the API.
-Currently, supports `NONE`, `AWS_IAM` or `JWT`.
+Currently, supports `NONE`, `AWS_IAM`, or `JWT`.

 ### defaultAuthorizer?

 _Type_ : `cdk.aws-apigatewayv2-authorizers.HttpJwtAuthorizer | cdk.aws-apigatewayv2-authorizers.HttpUserPoolAuthorizer`

-The JWT authorizer all the endpoints in the API.
+The JWT authorizer for all the routes in the API.
 Currently, supports [`cdk.aws-apigatewayv2-authorizers.HttpJwtAuthorizer`](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-apigatewayv2-authorizers.HttpJwtAuthorizer.html) or [`cdk.aws-apigatewayv2-authorizers.HttpUserPoolAuthorizer`](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-apigatewayv2-authorizers.HttpUserPoolAuthorizer.html).

 ### defaultAuthorizationScopes?

 _Type_ : `string[]`, _defaults to_ `[]`

-The list of scopes to include in the authorization.
-These scopes will be merged with the scopes from the attached authorizer.
+The list of scopes to include in the authorization when using `JWT` as the `defaultAuthorizationType`.
+These will be merged with the scopes from the attached authorizer.

+For example, `["user.id", "user.email"]`.

 ## ApiRouteProps